Wet Wet Wetlington

 It doesn’t help when sumps (those grating things in the gutters) get blocked – though as the DomPost’s Dave Armstrong knows, emergency clearing of sumps is a nice occasion to get out and meet the neighbours (and/or get lynched by suggesting councils spend on other things).

 But blocked sumps are the thin end of the problem we’re creating ourselves.
 The infrastructure is just becoming unable to cope with the sheer amount of water we’ve got descending on it all in a rush.

-Et voilà: when the rain runoff can’t flow, it just stays put and we’re flooded in no time at all
+That gives us great situations like these pictures: when the rain runoff can’t flow, it just stays put and we’re flooded in no time at all

 Sometimes only enough to reinvigorate the Taranaki St Puddle and be a pain for your shoes.